-Where to Eat
+Where to Eat in Portsmouth

 They have a nice $1 oyster special before 5pm, but they are also one of the few places open late night (by New Hampshire standards that is).

 “Bar open till whenever” as their website puts it and this held true as it was the only place still serving food after the concert, at around 9:30pm.

 The drink menu stands on its own and they have a wide variety of local, craft beers, cocktails and wine.
-The servers here are friendly and helpful; they receive a briefing everyday about new items on the menu, so they’re knowledgeable about all of the restaurants offerings.
+The servers here are friendly and helpful; they receive a briefing every day about new items on the menu, so they’re knowledgeable about all of the restaurant’s offerings.

 There are several places to eat in The Decks area (10 Ceres St. – $15-$30 for an entrée) that have seating right on their decks that overlook the Piscataqua River.

-Where to Stay
+Where to Stay in Portsmouth

-Martin Hill Inn (Rooms from $207, depending on the season) is a historic place to stay about a ten minute walk from the downtown area.
+Martin Hill Inn (Rooms from $207, depending on the season) is a historic place to stay about a ten-minute walk from the downtown area.
 There’s a quiet calmness here that’s so different than the experience you’ll have at a conventional, modern hotel.